AnFreTh/NAMpy/README.rst

         * Transfer(feature1):Transfer(feature2): ...

+Note, that you can implement your own shape functions by simply following the provided Guide in the example section.
+Just be aware to adequately name your shape functions and the respective python functions.

 For Encodings, if conceptually possible the encodings are usable for different shape functions.
 The following encodings are available:

 * Normalized
     * Simple standard normalization of a continuous input feature
 * One-Hot